its-just-ui/just-ui/README.md

 ### Why Choose its-just-ui?
 (As If You Have a Choice After Your PM Said "Just Make It Like Material UI But Different")

-- 🎨 **36 "Simple" Components** - Because Button, Card, and Input are basically the same thing with different CSS, right?
+- 🎨 **36 Production-Ready Components** - Because Button, Card, and Input are basically the same thing with different CSS, right?
 - 🔧 **Full TypeScript "Support"** - Enjoy our 10,000 lines of type gymnastics so your IDE doesn't cry
 - 📱 **"Responsive" Design** - Works perfectly on all devices\*
   \*_Tested on exactly 3 phones and my mom's iPad_